JohnBetaCode/JohnBetaCode/Management_Notes.md

 * **S** - Specific: What do you want to accomplish?
 To be specific, add as many ideas as you can to identify patterns and determine the particular goal you want to pursue.
 Be careful not to get too broad and instead think about a specific area of focus.
 As you brainstorm, add sticky notes, move them around the board, and cluster ideas with shapes and frames to stay organized.

 * **M** - Measurable: How will you know when you accomplished your goal?
-Make sure your goals are measurable by adding details, metrics, and performance indicators, making notes of anything you want to track.
+Make sure your goals are measurable by adding details, metrics, and performance indicators, and making notes of anything you want to track.
 You can also add more templates to your board like Gantt charts, milestone charts, or action plans to have a more complete overview of a project.

 * **A** - Attainable: How can the goal be accomplished?
 To make your goals attainable, consider splitting them into smaller steps that you prioritize so you can achieve results quickly.
 And, think about whether the goals are realistic, given constraints like financing.